 Please click here to read Dr. Chang’s CV.

-Instructor in Psychiatry, Columbia University/New York State Psychiatric Institute
+Assistant Professor of Psychiatry, Columbia University Irving Medical Center /New York State Psychiatric Institute

-Ravi DeSilva, MD, MA is an inpatient attending psychiatrist at Columbia University Medical Center additionally working in group therapy, medical education, and cultural and visual anthropology.
+Ravi DeSilva, MD, MA is the former Unit Chief of inpatient psychiatry at Columbia University Irving Medical Center and serves in the United States Navy Medical Corps.
+His work and research interests include acute care psychiatry, systems and group therapy, medical education, and cultural and visual anthropology.

 He received his MD from the University of Rochester School of Medicine and Dentistry and his MA in Cultural Anthropology from the University of Kansas.
 He completed two years of general surgery training before joining and completing his Psychiatry residency at Columbia University/New York State Psychiatric Institute.